SamuelGee/UrlKeyPlugin/README.md

 So the question arises: How to safely use, save, and backup passkeys???

 For me, Yubikey is not good option.
 Another piece of hardware to carry.
 I don't want that.
 Low flexibility if you need to use backup - just another hardware you have to keep somewhere and get to it.
-If your laptop gets stolen in Mexico, with your Yubikey in it, and your backup-youbikey is in Chicago...
+If your laptop gets stolen while you're in Mexico, with your Yubikey in it, and your backup-youbikey is in Chicago...

-Using passkeys with just Windows: If you don't have TPM2 chip (with good certificate), then your Windows Hello is stored only as file.
-So we are back in a problem with offline file, it can be brute forced.
+Using passkeys with just Windows: If you don't have TPM2 chip (with correct certificate), then your Windows Hello is stored only as file.
+It's encrypted by 6-digits pin only.
+Disaster.

 If you have TPM2, your passkeys are probably as safe as with Youbikey + you don't have to carry another usb thing.
 Good, but has Microsoft already launched cloud-backup of passkeys?
 I don't know (08/2024).
 If it hasn't, if you loose your laptop, then your passkeys are lost for good.